margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I remember standing in line again at DC.
 I remember having intuition of President Donald Trump.
-I remember forgiving Donald Trump.
-I remember participating in the Women's March but not liking the pink hats.
+I remember forgiving Donald Trump. eI remember participating in the Women's March but not liking the pink hats.
 I remember getting angry over Donald Trump.
 I remember walking around the anger at the White House.
 I remember feeling concerned about healing from racial prejudices.